oasis-open/odata-rapid/docs/spec/rapid-pro-features.md

 For an overview of RAPID, see [Getting Started](../rapid-pro.md).

-The following sections provide more detailed information and walkthroughs for key aspects of RAPID.
+The following sections provide more detailed information and walkthroughs for key aspects of RAPID:

 - [RAPID Schema Definition Language](../rsdl/rapid-pro-rsdl-intro.md)
 - [Data Retrieval](../rapid-pro-read.md)